apache/cassandra-java-driver/manual/object_mapper/using/README.md

 }
 ```

-The `MappingManager` can then process this class and generate an
+The `MappingManager` can then process this interface and automatically generate an
-implementation:
+implementation for it:

 ```java
 UserAccessor userAccessor = manager.createAccessor(UserAccessor.class);